-- 38 No valid decisions can be taken at any members' meeting unless a quorum is present. - 39 The quorum for a members' meeting is not less than two thirds of the Shed members, present in person. - 40 If a quorum is not present within 15 minutes after the time at which a members' meeting was due to start or if a quorum ceases to be present during a members' meeting the meeting cannot proceed; and fresh notices of meeting will require to be sent out, to deal with the business (or remaining business) which was intended to be conducted. - 41 The chairman of the organisation should act as chairperson of each members' meeting. - 42 If the chair of the organisation is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairman), the vicechair will take the chair.
-If he is also not present or willing the charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting.
+- 38 No valid decisions can be taken at any members' meeting unless a quorum is present. - The quorum for a members' meeting is sixty members, present in person or virtually.
+Members who are corporate or unincorporated bodies may be present via their authorised representatives, participating personally or virtually. - If a quorum is not present within 15 minutes after the time at which a members' meeting was due to start or if a quorum ceases to be present during a members' meeting the meeting cannot proceed; and fresh notices of meeting will require to be sent out, to deal with the business (or remaining business) which was intended to be conducted. - The chair of the organisation should act as chairperson of each members' meeting.

+If the chair of the organisation is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairperson), the vice-chair will take the chair.
+If he is not present or willing the charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting.

-Voting at Members' Meetings
+Voting at members' meetings

-- 43 Every member has one vote, which must be given personally.
-In event of a tie the chair will have a casting vote. - 44 All decisions at members' meetings will be made by majority vote with the exception of the types of resolution listed in clause 45. - 45 The following resolutions will be valid only if passed by not less than two thirds of those voting on the resolution at a members' meeting (or if passed by way of a written resolution under clause 49): - 45.1 a resolution amending the constitution; - 45.2 a resolution expelling a person from membership under article 25; - 45.3 a resolution directing the board to take any particular step (or directing the board not to take any particular step); - 45.4 a resolution approving the amalgamation of the organisation with another SCIO (or approving the constitution of the new SCIO to be constituted as the successor pursuant to that amalgamation); - 45.5 a resolution to the effect that all of the organisation's property, rights and liabilities should be transferred to another SCIO (or agreeing to the transfer from another SCIO of all of its property, rights and liabilities); - 45.6 a resolution for the winding up or dissolution of the organisation. - 46 If there is an equal number of votes for and against any resolution, the chairperson of the meeting will be entitled to a second (casting) vote. - 47 A resolution put to the vote at a members' meeting will be decided on a show of hands unless the chairperson (or at least two other members present at the meeting) ask for a secret ballot. - 48 The chairperson will decide how any secret ballot is to be conducted, and he will declare the result of the ballot at the meeting.
+- Every member has one vote, which must be given personally or virtually or (in the case of a member which is a corporate/unincorporated body) given via its authorised representative present at the meeting.
+In event of a tie the chair will have a casting vote. - 43.1 A member which is a corporate body shall be entitled to authorise an individual to attend and vote at members meetings; he/she will then be entitled to exercise the same powers on behalf of the body which he/she represents as that body could have exercised if it had been an individual member of the organisation. - 44 All decisions at members' meetings will be made by majority vote with the exception of the types of resolution listed in clause 45. - The following resolutions will be valid only if passed by not less than two thirds of those voting on the resolution at a members' meeting (or if passed by way of a written resolution under clause 49): - 45.1 a resolution amending the constitution; - 45.2 a resolution expelling a person from membership under article 25; - 45.3 a resolution directing the board to take any particular step (or directing the board not to take any particular step); - a resolution approving the amalgamation of the organisation with another SCIO (or approving the constitution of the new SCIO to be constituted as the successor pursuant to that amalgamation); - 45.5 a resolution to the effect that all of the organisation's property, rights and liabilities should be transferred to another SCIO (or agreeing to the transfer from another SCIO of all of its property, rights and liabilities); - 45.6 a resolution for the winding up or dissolution of the organisation.

+- If there is an equal number of votes for and against any resolution, the chairperson of the meeting will be entitled to a second (casting) vote. - A resolution put to the vote at a members' meeting will be decided on a show of hands unless the chairperson (or at least two other individuals present at the meeting and entitled to vote) ask for a secret ballot. - The chairperson will decide how any secret ballot is to be conducted, and he/she will declare the result of the ballot at the meeting.

-Written Resolutions by Members
+Written resolutions by members